-The first establishment of a museum in Iraq was in 1922 to house the artifacts found by archeologists from Europe and the United States after the First World War.
-Credit goes to British traveler Gertrude Bell who started collecting the found artifacts in a government building in 1922.
+The first establishment of a museum in Iraq was in 1922 to house the artefacts found by archaeologists from Europe and the United States after the First World War.
+Credit goes to British traveller Gertrude Bell who started collecting the found artefacts in a government building in 1922.
 Later moved to what was known as the Baghdad Antiquities Museum.
 The move to the current building was made in 1966.

-The museum is home to priceless artifacts from the Sumerian, Assyrian and the Babylonian, pre-Islamic, Islamic and Arabian civilizations.
-The museum was looted during the 2003 invasion with over 15,000 pieces and artifacts stolen, since then government has worked tirelessly to recover them.
+The museum is home to priceless artefacts from the Sumerian, Assyrian and Babylonian, pre-Islamic, Islamic and Arabian civilizations.
+The museum was looted during the 2003 invasion with over 15,000 pieces and artefacts stolen, since then the government has worked tirelessly to recover them.
 Up until its reopening to the public in 2015, it was reported that up to 10,000 pieces were still missing.
-In 2021, several news agencies reported that the US returned 17,000 stolen ancient artifacts to Iraq.
+In 2021, several news agencies reported that the US returned 17,000 stolen ancient artefacts to Iraq.

 2. Mutanabbi Street – Baghdad: